teosoft123/project-x/README.md

 ##### Obtainig and Building #####

-TODO Change this URL
+Clone git project and enter the project home directory:

     $ git clone https://github.com/teosoft123/project-x.git

-Once you cloned the project, enter the project's directory and run maven:

     $ cd project-x

+Note: all path below presume that current directory is the project home,<br>
+the directory created by <code>git clone</code> command.

+Run maven:

     $ mvn clean install

-Your build will fail at the test phase because you need to create two users and add some content.
+Your build will succeed build phase but fail at the test phase.
+Now you need to create two users and <add some content>.

 ##### Adding test users and content #####

-You need to add two users and content for them to run tests as a part of build.<br>
+You need to add two users <and content for them> to run tests as a part of build.<br>
 Each user has to have their own e-mail address.<br>
 Create users by going to <code>http://yfrog.com/</code>

+##### Telling the build to use your own users #####

+Create a file name it my-users.properties.
+Add the following content:

+    user.1.email: <your user1 e-mail here>
+    user.1.password: <your user1 password here>

+    user.2.email: <your user2 e-mail here>
+    user.2.password: <your user2 password here>